Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

    :align: center
    :alt:

-? shows a sample submission screen from one of the SYS\_PRODUCT\_NAME hosted projects.
+? shows a sample submission screen from one of the |SYSPRODUCTNAME|
+hosted projects.
 Because of the SYS\_PRODUCT\_NAME Tracker high level of customizability no two submission screens look alike.
 Depending on the project more or less fields may appear on the tracker submission form